 Singapore with a total land area of 687 sq km and highest point at Bukit Timah of 166m, has a pretty decent trail with some climbing… of stairs.

 This walk takes you through stairs, mud and more mud, rocks and a stretch of paved road.
 Living in Singapore and wishing that not everything is boarded up or paved, try this for a off-the-beaten track hike.
+This is one of our usual routes for a weekend hike.

 You will need about 3 hours to 3.5 hours to complete.
 Or even less.
 The last time I went, it was 13.5KM within 2 hr and 45 minutes with two bathroom breaks.
 I would rate this as an easy hike overall.
 But do bring plenty of water and hydrate well as the weather is hot and humid in Singapore.
 I finished a 3-litre bag of water during the hike.